exercism/v3/languages/rust/exercises/concept/tuples/.docs/instructions.md

 | US teaspoon     | 1      | 5                   |
 | US tablespoon   | 1      | 15                  |

-## 1. Extract the numeric component from a tuple describing volume
+## 1. Extract the volume from a unit/volume pair

 Implement the `get_volume` function that takes a unit/volume pair tuple as its parameter, and returns the volume part.